 If you’re the proud owner of a crocodile or alligator wallet, you’d want to hope you got what you pay for.
 The pinnacle of luxury, prestige and instantly recognizable pattern of crocodile and alligator skins are highly sought after but also carry a higher price tag than other leathers.
 Both have very similar properties that produce exceptional quality leather goods and are typically referred to as “The Classics” or “Classic Leathers”.

 The ugly duckling of the Crocodilian family is the Caiman, these produce an inferior, low quality leather that will not last as long and is much cheaper.
-Sadly (and extremely aggravating to us), some vendors take advantage of this price difference, claiming to sell as a genuine crocodile or alligator wallet when it is in fact cheaper caiman skin of lesser quality.
+Sadly (and extremely aggravating to us), some vendors take advantage of this price difference, claiming to sell as a real crocodile or alligator skin wallet when it is in fact cheaper caiman skin of lesser quality.
 As far as we’re concerned, these people should be left on a croc infested island to be educated on which is which.
 In this post, we’ll go over some of the interesting differences between crocs and gators, but more importantly, how to spot and avoid the ugly Caiman cousin.

 Let’s start with crocs & gators then move on to caiman.

 Probably the most obvious difference between crocodiles and alligators is the integumentary sense organ or ISO.
 The ISO is a small hair near the edge of each scale or tile of the crocodile that detects changes in current, water pressure and aids in navigating their environment (think whiskers on a cat).
 Neither the alligator or the caiman have this extra sensory advantage all over their body.